Rhovian/metaplex-candy-faq/readme.md

  477 750
 ```

-Also check the ``out.txt`` file to verify that the names of your NFT's look correct.
+Also check the ``out.txt`` in the utils folder file to verify that the names of your NFT's look correct.

 # FAQ